DOI10.47051/QVFL2829

 Spanish common name: Falsa coral cabeciamarilla.

 Recognition: ♂♂ 92.7 cmMaximum distance from the snout to the tip of the tail. ♀♀ 102.7 cmMaximum distance from the snout to the tip of the tail..
-Adults of the Yellow-headed Flame-Snake (Oxyrhopus occipitalis) can be identified from other snakes in the Ecuadorian Amazon by a having yellow snout and a blackish patch on the dorsal surface of the head, which separates the head from the rest of the body.
-The body is uniformly red or orange-red dorsally and whitish ventrally.13 Snakes of this species change in coloration throughout the organism’s lifespan: juveniles present dorsal bands that extend to the belly,1 which become faint as adults.4,5 Adult Yellow-headed Flame-Snakes are similar to Drepanoides anomalus and Pseudoboa coronata, and the juveniles resembles those of other Oxyrhopus and those of Siphlopis ayauma, but these other snakes have a dark or black snout (yellow or pale in O. occipitalis).1
+Adults of Oxyrhopus occipitalis can be identified from other snakes in the Ecuadorian Amazon by having yellow snout and a blackish patch on the dorsal surface of the head, which separates the head from the rest of the body (Fig. 1).
+The body is uniformly red or orange-red dorsally and whitish ventrally.13 Snakes of this species change in coloration throughout the organism’s lifespan: juveniles present dorsal bands that extend to the belly,1 which become faint as adults.4,5 Adults of this species resemble Drepanoides anomalus and Pseudoboa coronata, and the juveniles resemble those of other Oxyrhopus and those of Siphlophis ayauma, but these other snakes have a dark or black snout (yellow or pale in O. occipitalis).1

 Variation among individuals of Oxyrhopus occipitalis

-Natural history: UncommonUnlikely to be seen more than once every few months..
-Oxyrhopus occipitalis is a snake that inhabits lowland and foothill evergreen forests.8,9 It occurs in plantations, disturbed areas, and roads,10 but it usually dwells in well-preserved forests.1,911 Yellow-headed Flame-Snakes are mostly nocturnal,1,5,12 but may as well be active during daylight hours.14 They are primarily terrestrial,13,14 moving among leaf-litter on the forest floor or on low (0–50 cm above the ground)15 vegetation,9,12,14 usually near watercourses.1,5,16 Individuals of O. occipitalis are mildly venomous, which means they are dangerous to small prey, but not to humans.12 Their diet consists of small mammals,12 lizards (Arthrosaura reticulata),1 and amphisbaenians.14 Yellow-headed Flame-Snakes are calm.
-Although they can defend themselves by biting, their main strategy is to flee into the vegetation, shaking the body and/or vibrating the tail.14 Gravid females contain 13–17 eggs.1
+Natural history: Oxyrhopus occipitalis is a snake that inhabits lowland and foothill evergreen forests.8,9 It occurs in plantations, disturbed areas, and roads,10 but it usually dwells in well-preserved forests.1,911 Yellow-headed Flame-Snakes are mostly nocturnal,1,5,12 but may as well be active during daylight hours.14 They are primarily terrestrial,13,14 moving among leaf-litter on the forest floor or on low (0–50 cm above the ground)15 vegetation,9,12,14 usually near watercourses.1,5,16 Flame snakes are mildly venomous, which means they are dangerous to small prey, but not to humans.12 Their diet consists of small mammals,12 lizards (Arthrosaura reticulata),1 and amphisbaenians.14 Although they can bite, the typical defense strategy in these snakes is to flee into the vegetation.14 Clutches consist of 13–17 eggs.1

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

-Conservation: Least Concern Believed to be safe from extinction given current circumstances..5 Oxyrhopus occipitalis is listed in this category because it is a widely-distributed species14,17 that is present in several protected areas throughout its range.
-In Ecuador, it is found in Cuyabeno Wildlife Reserve, Jatun Sacha Biological Reserve, Llanganates National Park, Sangay National Park, Sumaco National Park, Yasuní National Park, and Yachana Reserve.
-Ongoing human-related causes of mortality for members of this species are habitat loss, traffic, and direct killing (Yellow-headed Flame-Snakes are often mistaken with venomous snakes and therefore killed on sight).
+Conservation: Least Concern Believed to be safe from extinction given current circumstances..5 Oxyrhopus occipitalis is listed in this category because it is a widely-distributed species that is present in several protected areas throughout its range.14,17 In Ecuador, it is found in Cuyabeno Wildlife Reserve, Jatun Sacha Biological Reserve, Llanganates National Park, Sangay National Park, Sumaco National Park, Yasuní National Park, and Yachana Reserve.
+Ongoing human-related causes of mortality for members of this species are habitat loss, traffic, and direct killing.
+Yellow-headed Flame-Snakes are often mistaken with venomous snakes and therefore killed on sight.
 However, these causes will likely not lead the species to extinction in the near-term future.17

-Distribution: Oxyrhopus occipitalis is widely-distributed throughout the Amazon basin and adjacent foothills of the Andes in Brazil, Colombia, Ecuador, French Guiana, Guyana, Peru, Suriname, and Venezuela.4,6 In Ecuador, the species occurs at elevations between 169 and 1595 m.
+Distribution: Oxyrhopus occipitalis is widely-distributed throughout the Amazon basin and adjacent foothills of the Andes in Brazil, Colombia, Ecuador (Fig. 2), French Guiana, Guyana, Perú, Suriname, and Venezuela.4,6

 Distribution of Oxyrhopus occipitalis in Ecuador